Carmen® ANPR Image

-Road users register on a website with their number plates and card details, and get automatically charged for road fees when they cross Crown Princess Mary’s Bridge.
-Adaptive Recognition’ Carmen® ANPR Image Recognition API is at the core of the system.
+Thanks to Adaptive Recognition’ Carmen® ANPR API, road users registered on a website with their number plates and card details get automatically charged when crossing Crown Princess Mary’s Bridge.

 Fjord Connection Frederikssund is owned by the Ministry of Transport of Denmark.
 It is an independent public company that handles the 10 km long, 4-lane motorway south of the town of Frederikssund.